readium/readium-css/docs/CSS16-internationalization.md

 ### Sending feedback

-We’re not saying you should do the implementation if we don’t support it at all or very well, but it is noteworthy that we can’t necessarily get all the details right, especially when we don’t know how to speak and write a language or script.
+We’re not saying you should implement a support of script yourself if we don’t support it at all or very well, but it is noteworthy that we can’t necessarily get all the details right, especially when we don’t know how to speak and write the language you wish were supported or improved.

 If our font-stacks are not good enough, a solider one will help.
 If we don’t have any font-stack for a language, a basic one will do.
 Additionally, you can point us to libre/open-source fonts which you think should be recommended to implementers.